Telecommunication-Telemedia-Assessment/sophoappeal/README.md

 # Sophoappeal
 This repository summarizes the work done in the DFG project [Sophoappeal (437543412)](https://www.tu-ilmenau.de/universitaet/fakultaeten/fakultaet-elektrotechnik-und-informationstechnik/profil/institute-und-fachgebiete/fachgebiet-audiovisuelle-technik/forschung/dfg-projekt-sophoappeal).

-**important use `git clone --recursive` for the checkout**, and have ssh keys for your git cloning activated.
+**Important use `git clone --recursive` for the checkout**, and have ssh keys for your git cloning activated.

 ## Structure